Why the Alaska Department of Law?

 The Department of Law is part of the executive branch of Alaska's government.
 The Attorney General, who is appointed by the Governor, heads the department.
 The Attorney General serves as legal advisor to the Governor and all state agencies, prosecutes violations of state criminal laws, represents the state and its officers in civil matters, and enforces the consumer protection and unfair trade practices laws.

-The Department has a Civil Division and a Criminal Division, each supervised by a Deputy Attorney General.
-The Civil Division has 14 substantive sections, and the Criminal Division has an office for appeals and special prosecutions and 13 regional District Attorney's offices.
+The Department has a Civil Division and a Criminal Division, supervised by the Deputy Attorney General, Jim Cantor.
+The Civil Division has 13 substantive sections, and the Criminal Division has an office for appeals and special prosecutions and 12 regional District Attorney's offices.

 James Cantor, Deputy Attorney General